Xiangyang1984/Gcluster/README.md

 Gcluster offers flexibility to customize figure, mainly contains:

-* Adjusting the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts and so on.
-To get more information about the options, please refer to the Section: [Detailed Explanations for Arguments in Gcluster.pl](#detailed-explanations-for-arguments-in-Gcluster) in the README.md file or use "Gcluster.pl -h".
+**Adjusting the margins, the interval between two neighboring genomes, the text size, the gene length and width, the scale, the rotation angle of gene labels, the order of genome contexts and so on.** To get more information about the options, please refer to the Section: [Detailed Explanations for Arguments in Gcluster.pl](#detailed-explanations-for-arguments-in-Gcluster) in the README.md file or use "Gcluster.pl -h".

-* Revising the gene label.
-Users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.
+**Revising the gene label** Users can revise the gene label by directly edition of the locus_tag in sub_TFT file or all_orthomcl.out.

-Exzample for editing the locus_tag in sub_TFT file: sub_TFT files are located in "Gcluster_output_directory/directory_part_TFT". a sub_TFT file looks like:
+Exzample for editing the locus_tag in sub_TFT file:

+Sub_TFT files are located in "Gcluster_output_directory/directory_part_TFT". a sub_TFT file looks like:

 	3070412	3069432	CDS	THI_RS14510	hypothetical protein	NC_014145
 	3070903	3070325	CDS	THI_RS14515	hypothetical protein	NC_014145